daniellegruber/EENG-481/shadow_hand/README.md

 ## Base models

-This folder contains the Simulink models that directly result from calling `smimport` on the URDF files contained in the URDF folder, e.g., `smimport("shadow_hand_left.urdf", "ModelName","shadow_hand_left");`.
+This folder contains the Simulink models that directly result from calling `smimport` on the URDF files contained in the URDF folder, e.g., `smimport("URDF/shadow_hand_left_25df.urdf", "ModelName","shl25df");`.
 You probably won't need to access these models.

+Note that the prefixes "shl25df" and "shr25df" in model names correspond to the shadow hand left and shadow hand right models, respectively, modified to have 25 joints instead of the original 24.
+In other words, models with these prefixes have robots derived from "URDF/shadow_hand_left_25df.urdf" and "URDF/shadow_hand_right_25df.urdf", respectively.

 ## Quick edit models